cmu-sei/SCADASim/README.md

 ```
 * **9f.
 Actuator**
    * 9f.1 The required keys are: type, and initial_value.
-   * 9f.2 The relationship can be as follows: positive - The value increases, negative - The value decreases, and variable - The value can both increase or decrease according to the current value (0 OFF 1 Decrease 2 Maintian 3 Increase)
+   * 9f.2 The relationship can be as follows: positive - The value increases, negative - The value decreases, and variable - The value can both increase or decrease according to the current value (0 OFF 1 Decrease 2 Maintain 3 Increase)
    * 9f.3 The valid types are: "locked", "enabled", "live-stream", "variable", "relational" with locked, enabled and live-stream will have sensors the reflect the actuator current value
    * 9f.4 Type with Variable will have a relationship of positive or negative while relational will have a relationship of variable
    * 9f.5 The master field must have the sensor identifier of which sensor that will reflect the changes spawned from the actuator